pulumi/pulumi-hugo/themes/default/content/blog/restore-stacks/index.md

 Using the new Pulumi Cloud restore stacks feature, the last 10 deleted stacks in an organization can be restored by an organization admin.

-Watch it in action!
+### See it in action

 ![Walking through the restore stacks experience](https://www.pulumi.com/uploads/restore-stacks.gif)

-And tada: you how have a trash bin for your stacks!
+And tada 🎉, you how have a trash bin for your stacks!
 To recover a deleted stack navigate to the Stacks page.
 Next to the Create Project button there is a three dot menu to transfer stacks and restore stacks.
 Click on restore stacks to navigate to your recently deleted stacks.

-Keep the feedback coming!
+### Keep the feedback coming

+As always, submit any feedback on the feature in the [Pulumi Cloud Requests](https://github.com/pulumi/pulumi-cloud-requests/issues/new/choose) repository.